In my experience done is better than perfect.

 Sure there was a lot of pain and loneliness, but my thirties were arguably the best years of my life.

-I got married, we have two amazing kids and while things were tough financially, we’re finally gaining the traction that we always wanted to achieve.
+I got married, we have two amazing kids and we’re finally gaining the traction that we always wanted to achieve.

 However, I’ve made a lot of sacrifices along the way and life’s retribution left with me persistent anxiety.
-300mg of Mertazipine and a slew of other medications dull the pain, but it still feels like the redistribution of cattle-prods in my chest.
+300mg of Mertazipine and a slew of other medications dull the pain, but it still feels like there is a cattle prod in my chest.

-It’s not enthusiasm or perfection, brings success, but working smarter and working faster for good clients.
+It’s not enthusiasm or perfection, that brings success, but working smarter and working faster for good clients.

 I have now come to the conclusion that absolute enthusiasm is a dangerous commodity in the context of professional web design.